-David Wilkie, the founder of Cowboy Celtic, has been tracking down the roots of cowboy music all the way to the Celtic isles for more than a decade.
+David Wilkie, the founder of Cowboy Celtic, has been tracking down the roots of cowboy music all the way to the Celtic isles for decades.
 As Wilkie has discovered, the cattle industry has been going on in Scotland and Ireland for hundreds of years, and cattlemen from Ireland and Scotland brought their culture and musical traditions with them when they moved to North America.

 The music of Cowboy Celtic demonstrates that those traditions live on in the cowboy songs of today.
 This connection between cowboy and Celtic is neither forced nor vague.
 Rather, it is very natural and direct.
 The stories of love and loneliness, lawbreakers and lynchings, all reflect the very real world of both the old west and the rural Britons.
 The connection is in the stories and it is unmistakably in the music.
 Whether in the traditional songs or old tunes with new lyrics, or in Wilkie’s original material, when you hear it, you get that startling recognition that it has always been there.